hbokh/CoreOS-VMware/README.md

 - a DHCP-reservation for a fixed IP-address is preferred

 To enable a user (login-account), etcd and fleet add an ISO-image to the VM, as a config-drive with the label `config-2`.
-Edit file `user_data_04` for settings and file `04_make_ISO.sh` to create the ISO-image from these settings.
+Edit file `user_data_04` for specific settings (change IP-address, GitHub-name) and file `04_make_ISO.sh` to create the ISO-image from these settings.
 My ISO-images are 96K in size.

 **Hint**: if you need `mkisofs` on OS X, install 'dvdrtools' with Homebrew: `brew install dvdrtools`.